-- The Authorized Participant delivers Baskets to be redeemed from its DTC account to the Transfer Agent. - The Liquidity Provider delivers the Total Basket NAV less any Variable Fee to the Cash Account. - The Transfer Agent cancels the Shares comprising the number of Baskets redeemed by the Authorized Participant. - The Custodian sends the Liquidity Provider the Total Basket Amount, and cash equal to the U.S. dollar value of the Total Basket NAV less any Variable Fee and any other charges and fees payable in connection with the redemption order is delivered to the Authorized Participant from the Cash Account.
+- The Authorized Participant delivers Baskets to be redeemed from its DTC account to the Transfer Agent. - The Liquidity Provider delivers to the Cash Account: - (x) in the case of a Variable Fee Cash Order, the Total Basket NAV less any Variable Fee; or - (y) in the case of an Actual Execution Cash Order, the actual proceeds to the Trust from the liquidation of the Total Basket Amount (such amount, as applicable, the "Required Redemption Cash"). - Once the Trust is in simultaneous possession of (x) the Total Basket Amount and (y) the Required Redemption Cash, the Transfer Agent cancels the Shares comprising the number of Baskets redeemed by the Authorized Participant. - The Custodian sends the Liquidity Provider the Total Basket Amount, and cash equal to the Required Redemption Cash is delivered to the Authorized Participant from the Cash Account.